shay122990/shay-tree-plant-shop-react/README.md

 ## State Management

 The app uses React's Context API for state management.
 It manages global state for user authentication, the shopping cart, and products.
 The cart and user data are stored in contexts to allow easy access and updates from anywhere in the app.

+## Persistence

+The app uses local storage for your added items, so upon refresh or exit you can come back to the state you left it.
+Since this is a learning project I decided to use local storage, because it has not expiration, you can of course choose to use session storage or cookies.
+Developes choice.

 ## Contributing